“Despite declines, half of all employee training hours are still spent in instructor-led classrooms.”

 - Relationship-building activities have been growing in popularity.
 Find them all in the slide below:

-Instructor-led training techniques after your training
+Instructor-led training techniques after your class

 This stage of the process is too often neglected.
 Citing Knowles’ Theory of Andragogy, Cauthen says, “Adults need to be involved in the planning and evaluation of their instruction.”
 That evaluation starts with the pre-class surveys mentioned earlier, and ends with post-class activities such as a “Lookbook” of attendees, targeted follow-up questions, and more.
 However, Cauthen’s preferred follow-ups are those that help summarize and synthesize what attendees learned.